TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_pro_bltouch.md

 ---
-title: Connecting a BLTouch to a GTR
+title: Connecting a BLTouch to an SKR Pro v1.1 and v1.2
 tags: []
 keywords:
 last_updated: 20/01/2021
-summary: "Connecting a BLTouch to a GTR"
+summary: "Connecting a BLTouch to an SKR Pro v1.1 and v1.2"
 sidebar: mydoc_sidebar
-permalink: gtr_bltouch.html
+permalink: skr_pro_bltouch.html
 folder: mydoc
 comments: false
 toc: false